// Tools

 Streaming Mode

-Add --stream to the create subcommand to receive tokens as they are generated.
-A spinner is displayed until the first token arrives.
+Add --stream to the create subcommand to request a server-sent-events response.
 Token throughput statistics are printed to stderr after completion.

 bash